gaspardbroussaud/gaspardReaScripts/README.md

 These scripts are primarily designed for sound production, with a specific focus on video game development.

-If you have any questions or requests, please contact me at gaspard.broussaud@gmail.com and include '[ReaScrpit]' in the email subject.
+If you have any questions or requests, please contact me at gaspard.broussaud@gmail.com and include '[ReaScript]' in the email subject.